-Administration of crofelemer with a high-fat meal was not associated with an increase in systemic exposure of crofelemer in healthy volunteers.
-In the clinical trial, a single 500 mg dose of crofelemer was administered one-half hour before the morning and evening meals.
-Therefore, crofelemer may be administered with or without a meal.
+Administration of crofelemer with a high-fat meal was not associated with an increase in systemic exposure of crofelemer in healthy subjects.
+In the clinical trial, a single 500 mg dose of crofelemer (4-times the recommended dose) was administered one-half hour before the morning and evening meals [see Dosage and Administration (2)].

-Results of a crossover study in healthy volunteers showed crofelemer 500 mg administered four times daily for five days had no effect on the exposure of zidovudine and nelfinavir when administered as a single dose.
+Results of a crossover study in healthy subjects showed crofelemer 500 mg administered four times daily (8-times the recommended dosage) for five days had no effect on the exposure of zidovudine and nelfinavir when administered as a single dose.
 A 20% decrease in lamivudine exposure was also observed in the same study but was not considered to be clinically important.